gklyne/asqc/README.markdown

 This information is displayed by "asq --help":

 ```
 Usage:
-  asq [options] [query]
+  asqc.py [options] [query]
-  asq --help      for an options summary
+  asqc.py --help      for an options summary
-  asq --examples  to display the path containing example queries
+  asqc.py --examples  to display the path containing example queries

-A sparql query client, designed to be used as a filter in a command pieline.
+A sparql query client, designed to be used as a filter in a command pipeline.
 Pipelined data can be RDF or query variable binding sets, depending on the
 options used.